Usage & Features

 Key Options

-: target a specific tenant by ID.init
+- --dbid: target a specific tenant by ID.

-: run the command across every tenant DB in one go.
+- --all: run the command across every tenant DB in one go.

 Best Practices

-- Preview diffs (
+- Preview diffs (--dry-run) before running in production.

-) before running in production. - Keep tenant migration files under
+- Keep tenant migration files under migrations/Tenantto avoid conflicts.

 Bulk Operations